Drug crimes lawyer in Daviess County, MO.

 Penalties for Trafficking

-Drug trafficking offenses in Daviess County, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in Daviess County, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 - Over 10 milligrams of fentanyl